apostrophecms/apostrophe/packages/form-submission-google/README.md

 ### Issues with column formatting

-This module sends data to Google Sheets "as entered," i.e. as if the it were typed by the user in Google Sheets.
+This module sends data to Google Sheets "as entered," i.e. as if it were typed by the user in Google Sheets.
 In most cases this does good things: dates are detected as dates, times as times, numbers as numbers, etc.

 However in certain cases, the results may be surprising.
 For instance, a phone number with a leading `0` and no spaces or punctuation will lose its leading `0` because this is the standard behavior of Google Sheets when it believes it has detected a number.
 Google does not store the zero in this situation, it is truly gone.